Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 ## Overall steps in Azure for configuring a secure cloud network for an organization

 1. Create a **resource group** (Red-Team).
 This is really just specifying a name for the network.
-Note that the ip addresses are considered their own resource.
+Note that the ip addresses are considered their own resource.  (private Ips: 192.168, 172.16, 10.x.x.x, CIDR ntation: 192.168.1.0/24)

-2. Create a **VNet**(Red-Team-Net) and link it to the resource group(RedTeam)
+2. Create a **VNet**(Red-Team-VNet) and link it to the resource group(RedTeam).
+VNets have software version of their Virtyal Network Interface cards.
+The goal is to design a large network and then have a subnet inside of it (For large network- 10.0.0.0/16, for a subnet- 10.10.1.0/24).
+Usually the 10.0.0.0/24 subet is created by default.

  - Specidy the IP address and subnet and disable the security options if you do not want to pay extra
  - Note that we can also create subnets which can be created independently and after a network has been created and can be added later to an existing network